Revision rhinoplasty

 Throughout the procedure Dr Choroomi checks to ensure there is a balance between the look and function of your nose.
 Dr Choroomi uses specialized instruments to straighten, widen or remove any cartilage that is blocking the natural flow of air.
 Endoscope cameras and Image Guidance technology may be used to safely navigate around your anatomy.

-When the procedure is complete, the incision is meticulously closed and a cast is placed on the nose to support the bone during healing.
+When the procedure is complete, the incision is closed and a cast is placed on the nose to support the bone during healing.
 Splints may be placed inside the nose to support the nasal cavities as they begin to heal.
 Gauze dressing is placed under your nose, like a mustache, to capture any mild oozing.
 If cartilage is removed, gauze will be sutured into the wound.
 Recovery is very similar to that of a primary rhinoplasty.

 Recovery After Revision Rhinoplasty